-Faculty: Kerry Allen, Jill Buchholz, Ronda Christman, Judith Dedeker, Bonnie Freeland, Holly Gadd, Pam Gammenthaler, LaShawn Horton, Lorella Howard, Jaclynn Huse, Barbara James, Cynthia Johnson, Frances Johnson, Dana Krause, Michael Liedke, Sylvia Mayer, Callie McArthur, Christine Moniyung, Rebecca Retzer, Cindy Rima, Elizabeth Scott, Christy Showalter, Elizabeth Snyder, Lilly Tryon, Maria Valenca, Joelle Wolf, Sonia Wrate
+Faculty: Kerry Allen, Nicholas J. Beaumonte Jr., Jill Buchholz, Ronda Christman, Judith Dedeker, Holly Gadd, Pam Gammenthaler, LaShawn Horton, Lorella Howard, Barbara James, Cynthia Johnson, Frances Johnson, Dana Krause, Michael Liedke, Sylvia Mayer, Christine Moniyung, Linda Peoples, Rebecca Retzer, Cindy Rima, Elizabeth Scott, Christy Showalter, Christina Shrode, Elizabeth Snyder, Lilly Tryon, Maria Valenca, Holly D. Walker, Joelle Wolf, Sonia Wrate

-Director of Nursing Admissions and Progression: Sylvia Mayer
+Director of Nursing Admissions and Progressions: Sylvia Mayer

 - Nursing, A.S., Pam Gammenthaler

 The School of Nursing provides a Christian learning environment that nurtures a culture of integrity and academic excellence, and prepares caring, competent professionals to serve the diverse healthcare needs of individuals, families, and communities within a global context.

 The graduate will:

 - Provide personalized, compassionate, and coordinated care for the individual, family, or community through use of the nursing process, based on the unique variables that make up the whole person (physiological, Psychological, socio-cultural, and spiritual).

 - Manage the provision of nursing care through effective functioning within inter- and intra-professional teams through open communication, mutual respect and shared decision-making in order to achieve quality patient care.